Skip to Content

 • Help with breastfeeding (WIC has a breastfeeding peer counselor and Certified Breastfeeding Educators to answer questions and give instruction)

-• Vouchers or checks to buy nutritious foods to supplement the diet
+• Benefits on a card to buy nutritious foods to supplement the diet

 • A limited amount of formula for infants